Bunchhieng/rl/README.md

 # rl - Read Later CLI

 A minimal, local-first "read later" CLI tool for macOS and Linux.
 Store links locally with SQLite, no account, no sync, no background daemon.
+Follows Linux command conventions (`ls`, `rm`, `grep`) for familiarity.

 ## Features